-Jean E Anderson, David Nadler, Carrie B E Smit, David Wiseman and Caroline Descours are partners and Chris Payne is an associate at Goodmans LLP.
+1 Jean E Anderson, David Nadler, Carrie B E Smit, David Wiseman and Caroline Descours are partners and Chris Payne is a senior associate at Goodmans LLP.
+Keyvan Nassiry is the founding partner of Nassiry Law, a Quebec firm based in Montreal.

-Crosbie & Company, M&A Quarterly Canadian M&A Online: www.crosbieco.com/who-we-are/m-a-publications.
-Figures provided are a compilation from 2017 quarterly reports.
+2 Crosbie & Company, M&A Quarterly Canadian M&A Online: www.crosbieco.com/who-we-are/m-a-publications.
+Figures provided are a compilation from 2019 quarterly reports.